Deakin's Regional Community Health Hub (REACH)

 - introducing new teaching programs in clinical optometry and exercise and sports science

 - enabling a community based program in sport to be offered to Indigenous students and

 - offering an innovative e-learning service, 'Deakin Health Online', linking health services, practitioners and educational institutions for the clinical training of health professionals.

-REACH requires a 6,800 sq m facility at Deakin University's Geelong Campus at Waurn Ponds to accommodate 1500 students and 172 staff, and serve as a hub providing electronic outreach training support to partner agencies.
+REACH led to the construction of a 6,800 sq m facility at Deakin University's Geelong Campus at Waurn Ponds to accommodate 1500 students and 172 staff, and serve as a hub providing electronic outreach training support to partner agencies.

 REMPLAN modelling shows that the influx of motivated and educated individuals and their families will provide a major boost to the economic sustainability of the region as well as broader social capital and cultural benefits.

-Through an innovative e-learning service, 'Deakin Health Online', REACH will provide new and enhanced opportunities for health students and practitioners in rural and regional areas to access Higher Education.
-It will act as an electronic hub connecting workplaces to provide remote clinical supervision, tele-teaching and professional development.
+Through an innovative e-learning service, 'Deakin Health Online', REACH provides new and enhanced opportunities for health students and practitioners in rural and regional areas to access Higher Education.
+It acts as an electronic hub connecting workplaces to provide remote clinical supervision, tele-teaching and professional development.

-REACH will provide improved opportunities for people in rural, regional and low SES communities to access Deakin's Higher Education Health programs - initially in Western Victoria and then throughout Australia.
-Through industry and education partnerships that share resources and utilise modern communications, REACH's engaged form of learning will contribute to achieving the Government's access and attainment targets for higher education.
+REACH provides improved opportunities for people in rural, regional and low SES communities to access Deakin's Higher Education Health programs - initially in Western Victoria and spreading throughout Australia.
+Through industry and education partnerships that share resources and utilise modern communications, REACH's engaged form of learning contributes to achieving the Government's access and attainment targets for higher education.

-The new three level building will be linked to adjoining medical research and teaching infrastructure and will include a 200 seat lecture theatre, tutorial and problem-based learning rooms, simulation centre, laboratories, offices and student facilities, all fully equipped with AV and ICT equipment.
+The new three level building is linked to adjoining medical research and teaching infrastructure and includes a 200 seat lecture theatre, tutorial and problem-based learning rooms, simulation centre, laboratories, offices and student facilities, all fully equipped with AV and ICT equipment.